mParticle/docs/src/pages/guides/data-subject-requests/index.md

 ## Data Subject Request Settings
 To get started, enable GDPR and/or CCPA compliance features on your workspace from **Workspace Settings** > **Workspace** > **Regulation**.
 This will allow you to see the DSR UI. mParticle will honor all requests received via API even with these features disabled.

 You have the option to include a copy of the live user profile in access/portability requests.
-Navigate to **Privacy** > **Settings** to include a copy of the users profile with GDPR and/or CCPA DSRs.
+Navigate to **Privacy** > **Privacy Settings** to include a copy of the users profile with GDPR and/or CCPA DSRs.
 This is for clients whose privacy teams determine that this is required for compliance.
 The profiles will include: devices, identities, audience memberships, user attributes and calculated attributes.
 By default, profiles are not included.

-<aside>To see these privacy pages you must be in a user role of "Compliance Admin" or "Compliance".</aside>
+<aside>To see the pages under the Privacy tab, you must be in the Support role.
+To see or make changes in the pages under the Privacy tab, you must be in the Admin & Compliance or Compliance role.</aside>

 ![](/images/privacy-settings.png)